Top 10 Hotels in Las Vegas

 If you’re looking for the absolute best hotel in Las Vegas for quality, style, and value, you won’t be disappointed by Cosmopolitan of Las Vegas.
 It’s hands down one of the most modern and hippest casino hotels in Sin City, offering close to 3,000 hotel rooms, most of which are equipped with balconies, unmatched terraces, and boast breath taking views of the Bellagio dancing fountains.

-Recent guests rave about the hotel’s celebrity chef fine dining and sumptuous meals, as well as the chandelier-driven ambiance of the bars and lounges.
-The staff’s exquisite and friendly service hasn’t gone unnoticed, either.
-Those looking to get pampered, kick back, and relax after a day full of fun-filled adventures should check out the tranquil Sahra Spa, offering well over 30 spa treatments.
+Guests rave about the hotel’s celebrity chef fine dining and sumptuous meals, as well as the chandelier-driven ambiance of the bars and lounges.

 What we liked: Some hotel rooms feature balconies overlooking Bellagio’s iconic fountains; lots of lounges, bars, and fine dining options.